sangupta/bedrock/README.md

 [![Build status](https://img.shields.io/github/workflow/status/sangupta/bedrock/ci?label=CI&logo=github&style=flat-square)](https://github.com/sangupta/bedrock/actions/workflows/ci.yml)

 Bedrock is a [ReactJS][reactjs] UI component library built using [Typescript][typescript].
-It uses [Bootstrap 5][bootstrap] CSS framework for styling.
-The CSS is not built into the library and is included directly in HTML or imported in the application.
-This allows for using any CSS design system built on top of Bootstrap.
+It uses [Bootstrap 5][bootstrap] CSS framework for styling. `bedrock` still follows the classic way of including CSS in HTML file to decouple the design system from component library and also to improve load performance by leveraging browser caching.

 ### NOTE: Rewrite in progress.
 Old code is in `bedrock-old` branch.